 What was to follow was a period spent in the lower leagues of Vietnamese football.
 Finishing 10th then 11th at the end of the 2010 and 2011 seasons respectively, Ho Chi Minh City were to suffered further indignity when at the end of the 2012 season they found themselves relegated to the second tier of football, essentially non-league for the 2013 campaign.

 Fortunately the stay was a brief one and an immediate return to V-League 2 was gained.
-Three years in V League 2 -finishing 7th in 2014 and 3rd in 2015, was brought to an end when the club, under the new name, won the V League 2 Championship in 2016.
+Three years in V League 2 -finishing 7th in 2014 and 3rd in 2015, was brought to an end when the clubbwon the V League 2 Championship in 2016.

-2018 has seen even more changes at the club.
-A new manager was appointed with former Vietnamese National Team Coach Toshiya Miura replacing Alain Fiard.
-A seeming revolving door policy of players coming and going prevented early season consistency on the pitch.
-A change in ownership/leadership off the pitch, with the sudden departure of ex-Vietnamese legend Lê Công Vinh, who had been acting as Deputy Chairman threatened to further undermine the club's position.
-However, the club's current owners - The Binh Minh Group (BM Group) are determined that the club will not only survive, but will once again become a major force within both Vietnamese and Asian football.
+However, as stated above, the club's current owners - The Bình Minh Group (BMG) are determined that the club will not only survive, but will once again become a major force within both Vietnamese and Asian football.
 To facilitate this, steps are being taken to safeguard the future of the team.
-The establishment of soccer schools to identify the future talent of Vietnamese football, professional shirt sponsorship and the prospect of a new stadium owned by the club, are but a few of the steps being undertaken by the BM Group.
+The establishment of soccer schools to identify the future talent of Vietnamese football, professional shirt sponsorship and the remote but exciting prospect of a new stadium owned by the club, are but a few of the steps being undertaken by the BM Group.
 The group has also invested heavily in the purchasing of new players both foreign and domestic.